 - 5.3.20 Leisure, sport and recreation facilities are protected under Warwick District Local Plan Policy HS2 Protecting Open Spaces, Sport and Recreation Facilities.
-Policy RLS12 of the RLSNDP identifies those leisure, sport and recreation facilities to which Policy HS2 should be applied.
-The facilities identified under Policy RLS12 are the key leisure, sport and recreation facilities in the neighbourhood area.
-Under Policy HS2 the sites identified in RLSNDP Policy RLS12 the development for alternative uses will not be permitted unless: - c) an alternative can be provided which is at least equivalent in terms of size, quality, accessibility, usefulness and attractiveness, and a management plan is submitted to ensure the future viability of the provision, or - d) there is a robust assessment demonstrating a lack of need for the asset currently or in the future. - 5.3.21 Policy RLS12 adds detail to Local Plan Policy HS2 by identifying the specific leisure, sport and recreation facilities to which Policy HS2 will apply. - 5.3.22 Newbold Comyn Golf Course is currently closed.
-Since its closure, low level maintenance work has been carried out to maintain the golf course to a standard which would enable it to be returned to a playable condition if desired.
-In addition, security checks are being carried out on the vacant golf shop and barns as well as the golf course.
-As part of the process for outlining a new future for the area Warwick District Council in 2018 carried out a The Newbold Comyn Survey.
-This received a very good response.
-The results of the Newbold Comyn Survey and an initial high-level appraisal of future uses (undertaken by consultants SLC) were presented to the District Council Executive 6th March 2019.
-The Report recommended a number of next steps including a commitment to further consultation as part of a masterplan and business planning to determine future uses.
-SLC identified some initial options for new facilities that are designed to meet local need, encourage residents to be more physically active and ensure a financially sustainable future.
-The options include a redesigned par-3 golf course, driving range, a new adventure play area, an outdoor activity area including high ropes, low ropes and zip wires, an extension to the nature reserve and a visitor centre/café.

-- 5.3.23 Another survey was conducted in October/November 2019 on the potential sport and physical activity options for Newbold Comyn which elicited over 3000 responses.
-The results of this survey, discussions with relevant stakeholders and a report on the financial implications of each option will form the basis of a draft masterplan to be considered by Warwick District Council in early 2020. - 5.3.24 National planning policy acknowledges that access to a network of high-quality open spaces and opportunities for sport and physical activity is important for the health and well-being of communities.
+Policy RLS11 of the RLSNDP identifies those leisure, sport and recreation facilities to which Policy HS2 should be applied.
+The facilities identified under Policy RLS11 are the key leisure, sport and recreation facilities in the neighbourhood area.
+Under Policy HS2 the sites identified in RLSNDP Policy RLS11 the development for alternative uses will not be permitted unless: - c) an alternative can be provided which is at least equivalent in terms of size, quality, accessibility, usefulness and attractiveness, and a management plan is submitted to ensure the future viability of the provision, or - d) there is a robust assessment demonstrating a lack of need for the asset currently or in the future. - 5.3.21 Policy RLS11 adds detail to Local Plan Policy HS2 by identifying the specific leisure, sport and recreation facilities to which Policy HS2 will apply. - 5.3.22 Newbold Comyn Golf Course is currently closed.
+A survey was conducted in October/November 2019 on the potential sport and physical activity options for Newbold Comyn which elicited over 3000 responses.
+The results of this survey, discussions with relevant stakeholders and a report on the financial implications of each option will form the basis of a draft masterplan to be considered by Warwick District Council in early 2020. - 5.3.23 National planning policy acknowledges that access to a network of high-quality open spaces and opportunities for sport and physical activity is important for the health and well-being of communities.
 Paragraph 97 of the NPPF states that existing open space, sports and recreational buildings and land, including playing fields, should not be built upon unless: - a) an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or - b) the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or - c) the development is for alternative sports and recreational provision, the benefits of which clearly outweigh the loss of the current or former use.